nielsvv08/brawlbox/README.md

 # Brawl Box

-This is the repository for version 2.1.0 of Brawl Box — the loot box simulator for Brawl Stars.
+This repository contains the source code for Brawl Box — the loot box simulator for Brawl Stars.

-The bot is being rewritten to support Discord's latest features regarding interactions, like [slash commands][discord-slash-commands] and [message components][discord-message-components].
+The bot is designed with Discord's latest features in mind, like [slash commands][discord-slash-commands] and [message components][discord-message-components].

 ## Tech Stack

 Brawl Box is written in Python.
-The bot makes use of the [Discourtesy][discourtesy] framework to handle interactions, which utilises a minimal [Starlette][starlette] server internally.
-The different types of data are being stored on one or more [MongoDB][mongodb] clusters.
+The bot benefits from the custom-designed [Discourtesy][discourtesy] framework to handle interactions, which utilises a minimal [Starlette][starlette] web server internally.
+The various data storage happens on an external database, by using one or more [MongoDB][mongodb] clusters.

 ## Environment Setup